lucafrance/luca-cv/README.md

 - split dates using `_` rather than `*` (for some reason my editor changes those)
 - split CV entry titles based on `--` pattern and pass it to `\cventry` with correct number of arguments
 - add config variable to the top to reproduce original design
+- add link to gitlab
+- would like 'cvtag'